Eat to thrive: Fight the winter blues with these immune boosting strategies

 :: Stimulate your digestive juices by incorporating the taste of bitter into your diet.
 An easy way to do this is to add bitter greens (endives, dandelion, arugula, and radicchio) to salads, stir-fries, and soups.
 You can also try some good old-fashioned bitters before dinner (you can find a couple of different brands at Radiant Life, here).

 :: Make sure your intestines are in great shape by incorporating probiotics into your diet.
 Probiotics are like super-powered housekeepers for the lining of your intestinal walls, keeping it in prime condition for maximum nutrient absorption.
 Try this recipe for cultured veggies or eat probiotic-rich foods like kefir, kombucha, and (plain!) yogurt.
-If you want to take it up a notch, I highly recommend Prescript Assist probiotics, which you can order from Perfect Supplements here.
+If you want to take it up a notch, I highly recommend Prescript Assist probiotics, which you can order from Radiant Life here.

 I know I’m like a broken record these days about the whole sugar thing, but it’s really a key piece to the nutritional puzzle for so many things that ail us.
 Sugar shuts down your immune system for up to several hours after eating it.
 It prevents those little macrophages from properly tackling bacteria.
 It’s a crime that so many cold and flu remedies are loaded with sugar.

 :: Cut out the sweet stuff!
 If you feel that little tickle in the back of your throat, get diligent eliminating deserts (yes, even chocolate), the sugar in your coffee, and all sodas (steer clear of the sugar free varieties too – those artificial sweeteners have their own set of health hazards and you don’t want to go down that road)